aiven/aiven-docs/docs/products/flink/howto/create-jar-application.md

 - Custom JARs for Aiven for Apache Flink is a **limited availability** feature.
   To try this feature, request access by contacting the [sales team](mailto:sales@aiven.io).
-- Once activated on your Aiven account, create a new Aiven for Apache Flink service and toggle the option for **Upload and deploy custom JARs** to enable custom JARs during service creation.
+- Create a new Aiven for Apache Flink service and click **Upload and deploy custom JARs** to enable custom JARs during service creation.

 :::note
 Enabling Custom JARs for existing services is currently not possible.
 If you did not enable this feature during service creation, you must create a new service with Custom JARs enabled.
 :::

 ## Create and deploy application